-Prerequisite: ES 181B or equivalent with a grade of "C" or better or "Pass" or possession of equivalent proficiency (7th kyu ranking in Shotokan Karate from ASKA, JKA, AJKA)
+Prerequisite: ES 181B or equivalent with a grade of "C" or better or "Pass" or possession of equivalent proficiency (7th kyu ranking in Shotokan Karate from ASKA, JKÁ, AJKÁ)

 Introduction and practice in the high intermediate skills and philosophy of Shotokan Karate.
-This course will introduce Intermediate II level strikes and blocks, three-move combinations, one step sparring-attacking and defending against face, stomach and front kick-and kata Heian Sandan.
+Introduces Intermediate II level strikes and blocks, three-move combinations, one step sparring-attacking and defending against face, stomach and front kick-and kata Heian Sandan.